elinscott/ase_koopmans/doc/ase/calculators/dftb.rst

 DftbPlus Calculator (a FileIOCalculator)
 ========================================
-The file 'geo_end.gen' contains the input and output geometry and it will be updated during the dftb calculations.
+The file 'geo_end.gen' contains the input and output geometry and it will be updated during the DFTB+ calculations.

-If restart == None
-                   it is assumed that a new input file 'dftb_hsd.in' will be written by ase using default keywords and the ones given by the user.

-If restart != None
-                   it is assumed that keywords are in file restart

-All Keywords to the dftb calculator can be set by ase.
+All keywords to the DFTB+ calculator can be set by ase.

 Parameters